 Success in population health requires more than EHR integration.
 It requires the secure integration of data from a variety of healthcare sources including wearables, personal health behaviours, economic context, a person’s environment and access to healthcare.

 FHIR implementation provides for a robust environment that can support data transformation in population health.
-FHIR has many benefits for population health experts, including increased efficiency and reduced duplication of data entry efforts.
+FHIR fast healthcare interoperability resources has many benefits for population health experts, including increased efficiency and reduced duplication of data entry efforts.

 FHIR empowers organisations to make more informed decisions through population health management and analytics.
 As it promotes standardised data, it can help healthcare professionals remove inaccurate data.
 This is another way in which population health can benefit from data transformation.
 With accurate data on hand, population health experts can better find new ways to provide high-quality patient care.